Associate Professor of Finance

 Member of Faculty Since: 2008

-Peter Iliev is an Assistant Professor of Finance at the Smeal College of Business, Pennsylvania State University, where he teaches financial management.
-He received his PhD from Brown University, and held an appointment as Financial Economist with the U.S. Securities and Exchange Commission in Washington, DC.
+Peter Iliev is an Associate Professor of Finance at the Smeal College of Business, Pennsylvania State University, where he teaches financial management.
+He received his Ph.D. from Brown University and held an appointment as Financial Economist with the U.S. Securities and Exchange Commission in Washington, DC.
 His research interests include financial regulation, corporate governance, and corporate finance.
-His research has appeared in the Journal of Finance, the Review of Financial Studies, and the Journal of Accounting Research, and has also been covered in the Wall Street Journal, the Washington Post, the Dallas Morning News, the Columbia Law School Blue Sky Blog, and the Harvard Law School Forum on Corporate Governance and Financial Regulation.
+His research has appeared in the Journal of Finance, the Review of Financial Studies, the Journal of Financial Economics, and the Journal of Accounting Research, and has also been covered in the Wall Street Journal, the Washington Post, the Dallas Morning News, Bloomberg, Barron's, the Columbia Law School Blue Sky Blog, and the Harvard Law School Forum on Corporate Governance and Financial Regulation.
 Besides research and teaching, Peter enjoys biking, playing tennis, and spending time with his family.

 Corporate Finance, Corporate Governance, Financial Regulation and Disclosure.